+The inventories and assessments will focus on

+- The review and update all existing national rules and regulations in the field of the new POPs and related waste management; - The review and update of the list of existing national rules and regulations regarding new POPs and their wastes, as provided in the initial NIP; - The gap analysis of the reviewed and updated existing legislation in correspondence to its implementation under the Stockholm Convention; - The review of the institutional linkages of relevant stakeholders, organizations and other institutions working on POPs issues and their future linkages to new POPs issues, including research and development;

-•Information related to new POPs pesticides, industrial POPs and unintentional POPs and development of a data base concerning their production, import, export, use, stocks, and releases, including stockpiles, contaminated sites and new POPs alternatives to be identified at the international level in their overall assessment; •The available infrastructure for the analysis, monitoring and disposal of new POPs, including the analysis of potential environmental and health effects.
-The working group will carry out the following tasks (Annex A): Local experts on old and new POPs pesticides inventory to: Develop comprehensive work plan for reviewing and updating the pesticide inventory; •Develop special inventory forms to facilitate the inventory process; •Describe the step-by-step methodology for inventory preparation; •Coordinate the process of data collection; •Collect and assess statistical data linked with POPs pesticides and obsolete POPs pesticides presence in the country; •Create an updated inventory of: Annex A POPs pesticides; and Stockpiles, contaminated sites and wastes As part of the action plan development, the expert team will be responsible for developing the following plans in consultation with the relevant authorities/ NGOs: Activity: production, import and export, use, stockpiles and wastes of Annex A POPs pesticides; Activity: measures to reduce releases from stockpiles and wastes (Article 6); Activity: manage stockpiles and appropriate measures for handling and disposal of articles in use; Strategy: identification of contaminated sites (Annex A, B and C Chemicals) and remediation in an environmentally sound manner.
-Local experts on old and new industrial POPs inventory to: Develop comprehensive work plan for reviewing and updating the inventories on POPs industrial chemicals; Develop special inventory forms to facilitate the inventory process; Assist the laboratory analysis of collected samples; •Describe the step-by-step methodology for inventory definition; Coordinate the process of data collection; Collect available statistical data linked with the new industrial POPs; Organize regular meetings with the workgroup (s) members; Assess the collected inventory data; Create the following inventories: Annex A, industrial chemicals; Annex B chemicals.
+- Information related to the new POPs pesticides, industrial POPs and unintentional POPs and development of a data base concerning their production, import, export, use, stocks, and releases, including stockpiles, contaminated sites as well as alternatives to the new POPs identified at the international level in their overall assessment; - The available infrastructure for the analysis, monitoring and disposal of the new POPs, including the analysis of potential environmental and health effects;

+The working group will carry out the following tasks (Annex A):

+Local experts on old and new POPs pesticides inventory to:

+- Develop comprehensive work plan for reviewing and updating the pesticide inventory; - Develop special inventory forms to facilitate the inventory process; - Describe the step-by-step methodology for inventory preparation; - Coordinate the process of data collection; - Collect and assess statistical data linked with POPs pesticides and obsolete POPs pesticides presence in the country; - Create an updated inventory of: - Annex A POPs pesticides; and - Stockpiles, contaminated sites and wastes

+As part of the action plan development, the expert team will be responsible for developing the following plans in consultation with the relevant authorities and NGOs:

+- Activity: production, import and export, use, stockpiles and wastes of Annex A POPs pesticides; - Activity: measures to reduce releases from stockpiles and wastes (Article 6); - Activity: manage stockpiles and appropriate measures for handling and disposal of articles in use; - Strategy: identification of contaminated sites (Annex A, B and C Chemicals) and remediation in an environmentally sound manner.

+Local experts on old and new industrial POPs inventory to:

+- Develop comprehensive work plan for reviewing and updating the inventories on POPs industrial chemicals; - Develop special inventory forms to facilitate the inventory process; - Assist the laboratory analysis of collected samples; - Describe the step-by-step methodology for inventory definition; - Coordinate the process of data collection; - Collect available statistical data linked with the new industrial POPs; - Organize regular meetings with the workgroup (s) members; - Assess the collected inventory data; - Create the following inventories: - Annex A, industrial chemicals; - Annex B chemicals.

 As part of the action plan development, the expert team will be responsible for developing the following plans in consultation with the

-· · · · · · · · · · · · · · · · · · ·

-Relevant authorities/ NGOs:
+Relevant authorities and NGOs:

-•Activity: production, import and export, use, identification, labelling, removal,

-storage and disposal of Industrial POPs;

-•Activity: production, import and export, use, stockpiles and wastes of Annex B

-chemicals if used in the country;

-•Activity: register for specific exemptions and the continuing need for
+- Activity: production, import and export, use, identification, labelling, removal, storage and disposal of Industrial POPs; - Activity: production, import and export, use, stockpiles and wastes of Annex B chemicals if used in the country; - Activity: register for specific exemptions and the continuing need for exemptions (Article 4); - Strategy: identification of stockpiles, articles in use and wastes.

-exemptions (article 4);

-•Strategy: identification of stockpiles, articles in use and wastes.

-2 · · · · · · · · · · · · · · · · · · ·

 Local experts on old and new unintentional POPs inventory to: